My Sweet Orange Tree (film): Plot

 My Sweet Orange Tree begins with José Mauro de Vasconcelos (Caco Ciocler) receiving an edition of his finished novel.
 Then, the film starts to tell the story from the writer's memories, through flashbacks.
-Eight-year-old Zezé lives in Minas Gerais in a very humble house with his family, consisting of his father, an unemployed and alcoholic, and his mother, which works to support the home and his brother and sisters.
-Despite the lack of understanding, affection and the aggression suffered by from his father and school colleagues, the boy has a great skill for storytelling using his imagination.
+Eight-year-old Zezé lives in Minas Gerais in a very humble house with his family, consisting of his father, unemployed and alcoholic, and his mother, who works to support the home, him and his brother and sisters.
+Despite the lack of understanding, affection and the aggression suffered from his father and school colleagues, the boy has a great skill for storytelling using his imagination.

-With financial difficulties, the family has to move.
-At the new home, Zezé finds an orange tree, which he talks every day.
-However, for being extremely extrovert he got involved in several confusions.
-One of them, he tries to ride on the bumper of Manoel "Portuga" Valadares, but is caught and spanked.
-The boy feels humiliated and wants revenge, however Valadares ends up understanding Zezé, which turns to share his world of fantasies, and a new friendship arises.
+Facing financial difficulties, the family has to move.
+At the new home Zezé discovers an orange tree which he will come to talk to every day however, for being extremely extroverted, he winds up getting involved in several confusions.
+In one such instance, he tries to ride on the bumper of Manoel "Portuga" Valadares, but is caught and spanked publicly.
+The boy feels humiliated and wants revenge, however Valadares ends up understanding Zezé, and is able to share in his world of fantasies, and a new friendship arises.